-The Ombudsman deals with complaints from members of the public against bodies which are listed in the Public Services Ombudsman (Wales) Act 2005.
+The Ombudsman deals with complaints from members of the public about bodies listed in the PSOW Act.
 These include local authorities in Wales, health boards, housing associations and the Welsh Government.